Program Arcade Games

 # Define some colors

-# It has nothing to do with the joysticks, just outputing the
+It has nothing to do with the joysticks, just outputting the

 def __init__(self):